 “We are excited that AEE has taken this step to align their industry leading Certified Energy Manager credential with the Better Buildings Workforce Guidelines,” said Dr. Kathleen Hogan, Deputy Assistant Secretary for Energy Efficiency in the Office of Energy Efficiency and Renewable Energy.
 “They are helping develop a highly skilled workforce for the energy efficient operation of the nation’s commercial buildings, offering billions in savings in energy costs.”

-Al Thumann, P.E., C.E.M., Executive Director for the Association of Energy Engineers said, “the CEM program is the most recognized credential for energy managers, recognizing individuals who have demonstrated high levels of experience, competence, proficiency, and ethical fitness in the energy management profession.
+Al Thumann, P.E., C.E.M., executive director for the Association of Energy Engineers said, “the CEM program is the most recognized credential for energy managers, recognizing individuals who have demonstrated high levels of experience, competence, proficiency, and ethical fitness in the energy management profession.
 Since 1981, over 15,000 professionals have earned the CEM credential providing the BBWG with a quality workforce in place to meet the growing demands of the marketplace.”

 To receive recognition, a certification program must be accredited by a third party to ISO/IEC 17024, and certificate programs must be accredited to IREC 14732.
 As an official participant in the workforce guidelines program, AEE can use the “Better Buildings Recognized Program” logo in their marketing materials for CEM.
-Read more in the AEE press release.